arogozhnikov/python3_with_pleasure/README.md

 {'0': 0, '1': 1, '2': 2, '3': 3, '4': 4}
 ```

-Same applies to `**kwargs`, they're kept in the same order they appear in parameters.
+Same applies to `**kwargs`, they're kept in the same order as they appear in parameters.
-Order is crucial when it comes to data pipelines, previously we had to write it like this:
+Order is crucial when it comes to data pipelines, previously we had to write it in a cumbersome manner:
 ```
 from torch import nn